jthies/par_algo2024/README.md

 Implement at least one additional variant of your own.
 You can also try to generalize the "butterfly" variant, which currently only works if the number of processes is a power of 2.
+One idea for your own variant is to replace the ``sync all`` statements (partly) by syncrhonization between two processes (``sync images(...)`` in Fortran).

-Run the main program for the maximum number of processes available on your system and different values of the vector length N.
+Run the main program for the maximum number of processes available on your computer and different values of the vector length N.
 Which variant is the best?